 top of page

-Informational Asymmetry: How To Close The Work Comp Information Gap And Save Money
+Work Comp Insurance Quote Information Asymmetry: Close The Information Gap And Save Money

 Freakonomics by Steven D. Levitt and Stephen J. Dubner has sat in my “to read” pile for a long time.
 Fortunately for me, I finally picked it up!
 This is a great, entertaining read.
 And, Freakonomics definitely developed, for me, some new, useful mental models for both personal relationships and business transactions.